 Yep, you can find mattress like the 12 inch Queen-sized Zinus Memory Foam Mattress infused with green tea.
 The green tea extract in this mattress is an antioxidant and keep your mattress fresher for longer.
 This mattress is made without formaldehyde.

-What to Ask Before Buying A Natural Mattress
+What Questions To Ask Before Buying The Best Natural Mattress?

-Step 1 – Ask if the mattress you are buying is certified as natural or organic
+“Is the mattress certified as natural or organic?”

 You can read more about the certifications and the qualified mattress brands selling in the U.S. by reading my article on eco-friendly mattresses.
 In summary, the certifications you are looking for are:

-Some organic mattresses also contain additional ingredients, such as essential oils and natural plant extracts.
+- Some mattresses also contain additional ingredients, such as essential oils and natural plant extracts.
 These have antimicrobial properties that help keep your bed fresh and offer an alternative to harsher chemicals.

-If you are looking for a natural mattress, have a read of my comprehensive review of My Green Mattress’ Pure Echo organic cotton natural mattress.
+If you are looking for the best natural mattress, have a read of my comprehensive review of the Pure Echo mattress here.
 Underneath the organic cotton top layer of this mattress, lies the flame barrier made from Joma wool sourced from New Zealand.
 This mattress is natural in the sense that it uses natural wool instead of toxic flame retardant chemicals as a flame barrier, meeting the Standard for Flammability of Mattress Sets 16 CFR 1633.

 Image source: My Green Mattress